Debra Stephenson: Career

 From June 2004 to December 2006, Stephenson starred in British soap opera Coronation Street playing Frankie Baldwin.
 She received nominations for "Best Newcomer" at various TV and soap awards shows.
 On 14 May 2006, producers announced that Stephenson would be leaving the soap at the end of that year.
 Her final scenes aired on 31 December 2006.

 In 2005, Stephenson took part in Comic Relief Does Fame Academy, a singing competition involving celebrities, to raise money for charity, and finished fifth.
 Among her performances was a rendition of "Cry Me a River" which was called "blemishless".
 Her participation on the show led to a recording contract and she released her debut album, In The Sunshine including cover versions of the songs she sang on the show.

 Stephenson was a reporter for GMTV throughout 2007 as part of The Richard Arnold Show.
 Stephenson appeared on Lorraine weekly, presenting her 10-week bikini diet plan.
 This involved demonstrating recipes in the studio kitchen.

 Stephenson appeared on Channel Virgin 1's immersive style documentary The Prisoner:X in December 2008.
-Here she was locked up for four days in a high security prison in America, where she spent a night in segregation and was treated as though she was an actual prisoner doing time in that prison.
+Here she was locked up for four days in Santa Rita Jail, a high security prison in California.
+She was processed, wore the uniform, met different inmates, spent a night in segregation and was treated as though she was an actual prisoner doing time in that prison.
+Through the immersive style, Stephenson experienced the different kind of aspects of life as an inmate in a women's correctional facility.

 Stephenson has performed in many pantomimes.
 Roles have included Aladdin, Peter Pan and Jack (Jack and the Beanstalk) at venues including the Regent Theatre in Ipswich, Nottingham Theatre Royal, Bournemouth Pavilion Theatre and Poole Lighthouse.

 The Impressions Show with Culshaw and Stephenson, led by Stephenson and Jon Culshaw, began recording in August 2009.
 Eight episodes were commissioned by the BBC; the first aired on Saturday 31 October 2009.
 The show was recommissioned for a second series in 2010 and then again for a third series of six episodes which started on 26 October 2011.
 As of October 2011, only the first series has currently been released on to DVD.